 He won the closest finish in NASCAR history, a photo-finish victory that remains etched in the sport's memory.

-Ricky Craven emerged from the small-town tracks of Maine to become a resilient force in NASCAR, a driver whose career was defined by perseverance as much as speed.
-After being named the 1991 Winston Cup Rookie of the Year, his trajectory was nearly derailed by a series of severe crashes and injuries that sidelined him for stretches.
-His comeback, however, cemented his legacy.
-Driving for Cal Wells' underdog team, Craven clinched a legendary victory at the 2003 Carolina Dodge Dealers 400, edging out Kurt Busch by 0.002 seconds in a finish so tight it required officials to review the photo.
-That moment, a triumph of tenacity, became his signature.
-After retiring from full-time driving, he smoothly transitioned to television, where his analytical insight and calm, experienced voice made him a respected commentator, translating the nuances of the sport for a new generation of fans.
+Ricky Craven won the 1991 Winston Cup Rookie of the Year award after emerging from small-town Maine tracks.
+A series of severe crashes and injuries nearly derailed his NASCAR career, sidelining him for stretches.
+Driving for Cal Wells' underdog team, he clinched victory at the 2003 Carolina Dodge Dealers 400 by edging out Kurt Busch by 0.002 seconds.
+Officials reviewed the photo to confirm the finish.
+That triumph of tenacity became his signature moment.
+After retiring from full-time driving, he transitioned to television commentary.
+His analytical insight and calm, experienced voice translated the nuances of the sport for a new generation of fans.

 1965–1980